What is Semaglutide?

 Gallbladder Problems

 Gallbladder disease, including gallstones, is another potentially serious side effect.
-While it affects less than 2% of people taking semaglutide, it's important to be aware of the symptoms.
+While it affects less than 2% of people taking semaglutide and gallbladder, it's important to be aware of the symptoms.
 These include upper stomach pain, fever, and yellowing of the skin or eyes (jaundice).
 You might also notice clay-colored stools.
 If you experience any of these symptoms, inform your healthcare provider right away.

 Acute Kidney Injury